curl/everything-curl/http/http3.md

     curl --http3 https://example.com/

-Normally, a `HTTPS://` URL implies that a client needs to connect to it using TCP + TLS.
+Normally, without the `--http3` option, an `HTTPS://` URL implies that a client needs to connect to it using TCP (and TLS).

 ## Alt-svc: